19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [S 567/2010 wef 01/10/2010]

+2. In this Schedule, gold, silver or platinum, as the case may be, possesses investment characteristics if —

+(a) it is refined (as defined in section 37B(2)) by —

+(i) in the case of gold or silver, a refiner who is or was in the “Good Delivery” list of the London Bullion Market Association;

+(ii) in the case of platinum, a refiner who is or was in the “Good Delivery” list of the London Platinum and Palladium Market; or

+(iii) in any case, a refiner who —

+(A) intends to be on the “Good Delivery” list of the London Bullion Market Association or the London Platinum and Palladium Market, as the case may be; and

+(B) is endorsed by the International Enterprise Singapore Board established under section 3 of the International Enterprise Singapore Board Act (Cap.
+143B) at the following times:

+(BA)

+in the case of a supply of investment precious metals, at the time of the supply;

+(BB)

+in the case of an import of investment precious metals, at the time the investment precious metals are removed from customs control;

+(b) it bears a mark or characteristic that is internationally accepted as guaranteeing its quality; and

+(c) it trades at a price based on the spot price of gold, silver or platinum, as the case may be.

+[Act 19 of 2012 wef 01/10/2012]

 Application

-4.—(1) Paragraph 1 (other than sub-paragraph (q)) and paragraph 2 shall not apply to any services consisting of arranging, broking, underwriting or advising on any of the activities specified therein in return for a brokerage fee, commission or other similar consideration.
+3.—(1) Paragraph 1 (other than sub-paragraph (q)) and paragraph 2 of Part I shall not apply to any services consisting of arranging, broking, underwriting or advising on any of the activities specified therein in return for a brokerage fee, commission or other similar consideration.

+[Act 19 of 2012 wef 01/10/2012]

-(2) Paragraph 1(m), (n) and (o) shall not apply to any supply which section 37 provides are to be disregarded for the purposes of this Act.
+(2) Paragraph 1(m), (n) and (o) of Part I shall not apply to any supply which section 37 provides are to be disregarded for the purposes of this Act.

+[Act 19 of 2012 wef 01/10/2012]

-(3) Paragraph 2 shall not apply to that part of the supply comprising —
+(3) Paragraph 2 of Part I shall not apply to that part of the supply comprising —

 (a) the sale and lease of any furniture, furnishings, fittings, appliances or effects;